ZaneerMitha/FloodIt/README.md

 FloodIt is a game in which the goal is for a player to fill the board with one color.
 As the user clicks on a color, the game reveals a ripple animation and fills nearby squares with that color.
 A player's score is also calculated at the bottom of the screen, increasing with every click and prompting a winning screen if the board is completed in under 17 tries.
 To keep the game competitive, a time (in seconds) is shown at the top of the screen.
 Race your friends to FloodIt!

+This is my first Java project, and I wanted to use it as an opportunity to implement algorithms in Java.
+The game itself depends on an algorithm to fill in the colors.
+I also wanted to learn how to structure a Graphical User Interface (GUI) and make it easy to interact with.

 ## 💻 Technologies

 This project was made fully in Java, and allows user interaction through clicks on the Graphical User Interface (GUI).